Suffering

 Discerning clinging to the Five Aggregates will be explored later in the gradual training.

-The Details Of Pain
+The Details of Pain

 The following is a condensed version of the original article